1mCoder/unity-pose-detection/README.md

 # Realtime pose detection in Unity
 This is an educational project that demonstrates human pose estimation in Unity game engine using Barracuda library.
 Two models were used for realtime pose estimation: **MobileNet** and **ResNet50**.
-This project mainly follows these <ref link=https://christianjmills.com/posts/barracuda-posenet-tutorial-v2/part-1/>tutorial series</ref>.
+This project mainly follows these [tutorial series](https://christianjmills.com/posts/barracuda-posenet-tutorial-v2/part-1/)</ref>.

 ### Technical Overview
 Two sources of input are supported: webcamera and a video file.
 Briefly, there are six key steps to achieve the end result: